 After all that exploring, you want to treat yourself with an amazing meal.
 While you will definitely be able to get that at one of the hotels and complexes recommended above, there are at least a couple of dedicated places you should visit.

-This is the top recommendation on this list, as it is basically the only place which has a legit Italian menu and some dishes which will leave you wanting to come again very soon.
+This is the top recommendation on this list, as it is basically the only place that has a legit Italian menu and some dishes that will leave you wanting to come again very soon.

 In Targu Mures, this is definitely my favorite place to eat, as the prices are fairly good for the average Romanian consumer (which means not too expensive, yet not crazy cheap either).
 But the food is always PEREFECT.